-What is Pressure Washing?
+What Is Pressure Washing?

-It is the act of using pressurized water to clean dirt, algae, and other contaminants from outdoor surfaces.
+Pressure washing is the act of using pressurized water to clean dirt, algae, and other contaminants from outdoor surfaces.
 A power washer, otherwise known as a pressure washer, is the powered machine that makes cleaning the surface possible.
 Methods can vary depending on the machine being used, the surface that’s being cleaned, and the person performing the work.

 Defining Power Washing vs. Pressure Washing